HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 A closer look at the new Cash America building and Pier One's new corporate headquarters on the west side of downtown Fort Worth.
 A closer look at the 'new' Cash America building on the left and Pier One Import's former corporate headquarters in the middle.

 The Tower.
 The restored tornado damaged former Bank One building in downtown Fort Worth.
 The new Tower, formerly known as the Tin Can Tower and before that it was the Plywood Skyscraper and before that, before a tornado severely damaged it, the Tower was known as the Bank One Building.
-The Tower's major facelift has turned it, arguably, into Fort Worth's most attractive skyscraper, admittedly a narrow field of competition since Fort Worth has the fewest skyscrapers of any city in America with a population over a half million.
+The Tower's major facelift has turned it, arguably, into Fort Worth's most attractive skyscraper, admittedly a narrow field of competition since Fort Worth has few skyscrapers.

 The Houston Architecture Forum recently posted a thread (“The Most Overshadowed City in America”) asking members what they thought of Fort Worth.
 The Space City conclusion: Fort Worth’s kind of blah — not well known for much of anything even in Texas and now pretty much a suburb of Dallas.
 “FW is FW’s biggest problem,” wrote one member about the obsession with Dallas.
 Others said they disliked the “slow pace” and someone said that “downtown was cute, but I would hardly call it cosmopolitan or big city ... everything seems vanilla and [has] no real soul.”

 A flattering view of the Fort Worth Convention Center.
 Looking more like a prison than a place where one might want to schedule a large get together, the Fort Worth Convention Center sits secured behind a barbed wire fence.
 Very few conventions seem to take place in the Fort Worth Convention Center, which may be one reason why it took a long time, a lot of effort and a big subsidy from the city to get someone willing to build a Convention Center hotel.
-The OMNI Convention Center Hotel is now under construction.
-Meanwhile up in Grapevine the Gaylord Texan Resort and Convention Center has plans to add a couple hundred more rooms.
+Meanwhile, up in Grapevine the Gaylord Texan Resort and Convention Center has plans to add a couple hundred more rooms.
 While across the street from the Gaylord Texan, Great Wolf Lodge will open in a few months with an indoor water park.
 The owners apparently felt the Grapevine market could support another large resort and did not need the town of Grapevine to subsidize the project.

 The Mixmaster I-30/I-35W exchange on the east side of downtown Fort Worth, 11 years in the making.
 A view of part of the re-built Interstate 30 intersection with Interstate 35W known as the Mixmaster, looking from the east side of the Fort Worth Convention Center across yet more barbed wire fencing.
 The Mixmaster took 11 years to build.
 Road construction seems to go slow in Texas.
 Other things seem to get built at hyperspeed, the new Dallas Cowboy Stadium, for example.